Rocket vs ECM: Which Espresso Machine Should You Buy?

 Where ECM fits in

-Here's the easy way to think about it: ECM tends to slot in between the Rocket models.
 Line everything up by price and the two brands interleave, so ECM often fills the gaps between one Rocket and the next, both on price and on features.
-This is how it looks from entry level up (tap any machine for today's price):

 Machine Brand Boiler Approx. price